NivenT/nivent.github.io/_posts/blog/2018-09-02-generic-wrappers.md

 [^10]: I haven't actually confirmed that this compiles, so let me know if it doesn't
 [^11]: Don't worry if you don't know what glm::vec2 is.
 All that's important is that it doesn't support printing via ostream's
 [^12]: By the time I started writing this section, it was no longer the anniversary of my first CS post
+[^13]: Because I linked to the master branch and not a specific comment, "this beautiful file" no longer (directly) points to code relevant to this post.
+Click [here](https://github.com/NivenT/jubilant-funicular/blob/595231552f9524fe72d4a908b3f2612e955973b1/include/nta/Wrapper.h) for the correct file and [here](https://github.com/NivenT/utilities/blob/4bc9c92f7d8bb07b86b8f9f9dc3557af99f1b0fb/utils/wrapper/Wrapper.h) for an improved version of the ideas in this post.